 About This Episode

-Ben Jamal, director of the Palestine Solidarity Campaign, joins host Yara Hawari to discuss the UK’s anti-BDS bill targetting pro-Palestine activism.
+Ben Jamal, director of the Palestine Solidarity Campaign, joins host Yara Hawari to discuss the UK’s anti-BDS bill targeting pro-Palestine activism.
 They discuss the broader repercussions of the proposed policy and ways in which the PSC and other rights groups are campaigning against the legislation.

 Episode Transcript